GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 effect.

 The implemented `TIM_Config()` contract owns the maximum admitted Timer configuration transaction.
-It validates the complete root request, rejects enabled NVIC delivery or a running counter, enables the Timer clock gate when necessary, stages the timebase and counter domains represented by `tim_config_t`, and commits them in the required hardware order.
+It requires the application-owned Timer clock gate, validates the complete root request, rejects a running counter, stages the timebase and counter domains represented by `tim_config_t`, and commits them in the required hardware order.
 It never calls `TIM_DeConfig()`.
 Deferred domains and all `TIMx_DIER` state remain unchanged.
 The timebase commit uses `UDIS=0`, `URS=1`, and `EGR.UG` to load buffered values without asserting `UIF` or requesting interrupt/DMA service.
-Successful configuration leaves the clock enabled and counter disabled without changing Timer IRQ sources or NVIC state.
+Successful configuration leaves the application-owned clock gate unchanged and the counter disabled without changing Timer IRQ sources or NVIC state.

 ### Configuration Decomposition Policy